instadw/instadwell-blog/_posts/2026-05-22-best-pg-in-noida-sector-guide.md

 ---

-## Verified Top 10 Noida Properties Comparison
+## Best PG in Noida: Top 10 Verified Properties Compared

 Properties were shortlisted based on metro accessibility, power backup availability, food inclusions, room furnishing quality, and pricing transparency.
 All pricing was verified against live operator listings in May 2026.